What to watch for in the 2018 Census data on earnings, incomes, and poverty

 What do we expect in this year’s release?

-On Wednesday, we will compare changes earnings, income, and poverty against several benchmarks: over the last year, as well as changes since before the Great Recession and since 2000—the last business cycle peak that can be confidently associated with something close to genuine full employment.
-Women working full-time, full-year have already exceeded their annual 2000 real earnings level, and the hourly wage data indicate a return to 2000 levels of earnings for men in 2017.
+On Tuesday, we will compare changes earnings, income, and poverty against several benchmarks: over the last year, as well as changes since before the Great Recession and since 2000—the last business cycle peak that can be confidently associated with something close to genuine full employment.
+Women and men working full-time, full-year, both experienced earnings losses between 2016 and 2017.
+As of 2017, full-time men had yet to return to 2007 or 2000 levels of earnings.
 We’ll also analyze these changes by race and ethnicity to understand how the economy has treated different demographic groups.
 Again, the hourly wage data are likely the best predictor of what we can expect for these groups.
 We will also analyze gender and racial wage gaps to see whether we’ve made any progress in closing these among full-time, full-year workers.
+If the hourly wage data are any indication, we expect little change, but perhaps a mild narrowing of the gender wage gap as well as a mild widening of the black-white wage gap.

 Second on our agenda will be an examination of trends in median household incomes.
 Again, we will be looking at these data across a range of households: all households, non-elderly households, and by race and ethnicity.
 As people continue to return to the labor force and get jobs, we should see improvements in incomes, since labor income is the primary form of income for non-elderly households in the middle of the income distribution.
 Even if individual earnings do not improve significantly, more working members of a household will increase household incomes.

 (Also, just a side note on the income data, because of the redesign in 2013, we make an imputation to the historical series, 2000 to 2012 to make them directly comparable to the latest income data.
 This entails creating a ratio of the original and redesigned 2013 income data within each demographic subgroup, and imputing that backwards to create a consistent series.
-This is the same adjustment we made last year measuring elderly and nonelderly household incomes as well as incomes by race and ethnicity.)
+This is the same adjustment we made last year measuring elderly and nonelderly household incomes as well as incomes by race and ethnicity.
+The Census Bureau also announced a processing change that will affect data years 2017 and 2018, making them directly incomparable to prior years.
+Though this is most likely to have the largest effect on health insurance data, incomes and earnings trends are also affected.)

 In addition to looking at how median household income growth differed by race and ethnicity, we will examine changes in incomes across the income distribution.
 Specifically, we will be presenting the growth in income by income fifth and the top 5 percent to assess how much inequality has grown or shrunk over the last few years.
-Unfortunately, again, the hourly wage data through 2017 indicate that top earners have continued to pull away from the median, and therefore growth in income inequality is likely.
-Last year, while there was broad-based income growth, it was only the top 20 percent that exceeded their pre-recession income levels.
+Unfortunately, again, the hourly wage data through 2018 indicate that top earners have continued to pull away from the median, and therefore growth in income inequality is likely.
+Last year, while there was broad-based income growth, the bottom 40% of households still had incomes below their 2000 income levels.

 It is important to remember that the data reported next week is the latest installment in just one of the Census Bureau’s many long-running series that have been essential to assessing the needs of the American people and the effectiveness of national policies.
-It’s a reminder that fully funding the Census Bureau and all of its useful surveys—along with not undermining its data collection by doing things like adding a last minute, untested citizenship question to the decennial Census—is critical for accurate measurement of the population and providing necessary insights into the role of policy in improving incomes and reducing poverty.
+It’s a reminder that fully funding the Census Bureau and all of its useful surveys is critical for accurate measurement of the population and providing necessary insights into the role of policy in improving incomes and reducing poverty.

 Enjoyed this post?